determined-ai/determined/ds_autotuning_prototype/README.md

 ## Pros, Cons, and TODOs

+A very incomplete list.

 Pros:

-- No need to change user script when switching between DS AT and a vanilla DS AT training run.
 - Custom Searcher config generated from initial user config; user need only provide one config, per usual.
 - Largely independent of `DeepSpeedEngine`

 Cons:

 - Currently, the user must configure DS through a `ds_config` sub-dictionary within the `hyperparameters` dict.
+- Config format doesn't mirror that of standard searchers; all search specific config lives under `hyperparameters`.
-- Dependent on precise format of the `FlopsProfiler` output format.
+- Dependent on precise format of DS output files, brittle.
+- Relies on some DS internals (effectively) to kick off the model profiling run.

 TODOs: